SidB16/LinuxSetUpNotes/RSA.md

 Motivated by 3481 project.
 Course involves Assignment-[How to Solve and Write Up Homework Problems](http://www.box.net/shared/static/rs3mslti2r.pdf).

 Strategy for course assignments: getting starte, carrying out the work, checking your work, and writing up and proofreading your solution.
 * Start early!
-Read over each problem on the day it is handed out so that you can ask questions about the assginemnt during the next class.
+Read over each problem on the day it is handed out so that you can ask questions about the assignemnt during the next class.
 * Before handing in your solution, read, check, revise and proof read your work.
 * Use good writing technique (use active voice, avoid wesel words, etc).